 - Between ages 4 and 6 when children are just entering school

 IPV can cause an allergic reaction in some people.
-Because the vaccine contains trace amounts of the antibiotics streptomycin, polymyxin B and neomycin, it may cause a reaction in people allergic to one of these antibiotics.
+Because the vaccine has trace amounts of the antibiotics streptomycin, polymyxin B and neomycin, it may cause a reaction in people allergic to one of these antibiotics.
 A person who has a severe reaction to a first dose of IPV won't get more doses.

 Signs and symptoms of an allergic reaction usually occur within minutes to a few hours after the shot.
 Watch for:

-If you or your child has an allergic reaction after any shot, get medical help immediately.
+If you or your child has an allergic reaction after any vaccination, get medical help right away.